 Getting an Interview

 - Can you type with large gloves?
-View Answer
+1 Answer

-I applied through other source and the process took 2 weeks – interviewed at Phelps in March 2010.
+I applied through other source.
+The process took 2 weeks – interviewed at Phelps (Santa Monica, CA) in March 2010.

-I applied online and the process took a day – interviewed at Phelps in March 2009.
+I applied online.
+The process took 1 day – interviewed at Phelps (Santa Monica, CA) in March 2009.